-If you want to change, improve, or add to your project once you have a ROW grant you will need to get approval from BLM (see Amendments in the Grant Administration section of the ROW website).
+If you want to change, improve, or add to your project once you have a ROW grant you will need to get approval from BLM.
 Contact the Field Office Manager to determine if your proposed changes require an amendment to your ROW grant.

-You must complete form SF-299 (also see the Forms section of the ROW website) to amend your ROW grant and receive prior written approval from the BLM for any change in location or authorized use during construction, operation, or maintenance of the ROW.
+You must complete form SF-299 to amend your ROW grant and receive prior written approval from the BLM for any change in location or authorized use during construction, operation, or maintenance of the ROW.
 BLM will process your request for amendment in the same manner as a new application including new terms and conditions, cost recovery fees, monitoring fees, bonding, and may include an adjustment to the rent.